 Necessary Amendments to the Definitions

-Twelve new definitions are will be added to the Land Use Code, and six definitions are proposed to be amended to improve clarity.
+Twelve new definitions are added to the Land Use Code, and six definitions are amended to improve clarity.
 These changes are for consistency with federal standards and are required by FEMA.

 New terms added to the LUC: